-All of these shares are fully vested and tradable immediately on their date of grant, other than restrictions under applicable securities laws.
+(2) Details of the annual equity grant we make to directors are set out under Director Compensation below.
+Grants made by CompX, Kronos Worldwide and NL to their directors are made based on the same formula, and have the same vesting and restrictions, as described for Valhi in the Director Compensation section below.
 For the purposes of this table, we valued these stock awards at the closing price per share of the common stock on their date of grant, consistent with the requirements of Financial Accounting Standards Board Accounting Standards Codification Topic 718.
 The closing prices were:

-Common Stock Date of Grant Closing Price on Date of Grant CompX class A common stock May 25, 2016 \$11.60 Kronos Worldwide common stock May 18, 2016 \$5.61 NL common stock May 19, 2016 \$2.65 Valhi common stock May 26, 2016 \$2.04
+Common Stock Date of Grant Closing Price on Date of Grant CompX class A common stock May 24, 2017 \$13.90 Kronos Worldwide common stock May 17, 2017 \$18.94 NL common stock May 18, 2017 \$9.10 Valhi common stock May 25, 2017 \$3.37

-- (3) Granted by NL pursuant to its 2012 Director Stock Plan. - (4) Granted by us pursuant to our 2012 Director Stock Plan. - (5) Granted by CompX pursuant to its 2012 Director Stock Plan. - (6) Granted by Kronos Worldwide pursuant to its 2012 Director Stock Plan.
+- (3) Granted by CompX pursuant to its 2012 Director Stock Plan. - (4) Granted by Kronos Worldwide pursuant to its 2012 Director Stock Plan. - (5) Granted by NL pursuant to its 2012 Director Stock Plan. - (6) Granted by us pursuant to our 2012 Director Stock Plan.

-No Outstanding Equity Awards at December 31, 2016.
-At December 31, 2016, none of our named executive officers held outstanding stock options to purchase shares of our common stock (or common stock of our parent or subsidiary companies), or held any equity incentive awards for such shares.
+No Outstanding Equity Awards at December 31, 2017.
+At December 31, 2017, none of our named executive officers held outstanding stock options to purchase shares of our common stock (or common stock of our parent or subsidiary companies), or held any equity incentive awards for such shares.

 No Option Exercises or Stock Vested.
-During 2016, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
-For stock awards granted to Messrs.
-Graham, O'Brien and Watson in 2016 that had no vesting restrictions, see the 2016 Grants of Plan-Based Awards Table above.
+During 2017, no named executive officer exercised any stock options or held any stock subject to vesting restrictions.
+For stock awards granted to Mr. Graham in 2017 that had no vesting restrictions, see the 2017 Grants of Plan-Based Awards Table above.